Coronavirus (COVID-19) Information

 Q: The transition to online learning is difficult, and I am not sure I want to continue this semester.
 What are my options?

 A: We understand that many students are facing challenges during this time and for reasons beyond their control.
-Students enrolled for the Spring 2020 semester are encouraged to remain in their classes.
 The faculty, staff, and administration at Fullerton College are here to support you.
 Here are tips to follow if you need help.

 Q: Are there any changes to Financial Aid that I need to know about?